 Gran Turismo 7 PS5 trailer

-The trailer itself featured a look at the new and improved GT town as well as some of the in-game engine footage, highlighting some of the jaw-dropping environments and visuals that GT7 has to offer.
+The trailer itself featured a look at the new and improved GT town as well as some of the in-game engine footage.
+This highlighted some of the jaw-dropping environments and visuals that GT7 has to offer.

-More features such as vehicle tuning, used car dealers, and some impressive new vehicles have also been included in the announcement trailer, which has left fans with a lot of hype for the upcoming Ps5 release.
+More features such as vehicle tuning, used car dealers, and some impressive new vehicles have also been included in the announcement trailer.
+This information has left fans with a lot of hype for the upcoming Ps5 release.

 You can watch the full Gran Turismo 7 announcement trailer below.